 How to set it up:

-- In Access Manager, create group AAA with access to certain articles
+- In Access Manager, create group AAA with access to certain articles.

-You want to provide users with a link to a specific article without displaying article links, search box, categories or other articles.
+You want to provide users with a link to a specific article without displaying article links, a search box, categories or other articles.

 Create a unique slug for each article, for example how-to-do-this-xej33jliahf0av9, so that users cannot guess links but can read the given article.